Sir-Floppa/Godot-Grayboxing/README.md

 # Godot-Grayboxing
-A set of simple pixelart assets for grayboxing on Godot.
+A set of simple pixelart assets for grayboxing in 2D Godot projects.